 Chicago's Food Trucks

-A few of the best include Gaztro-Wagon, La Cocinita, and The Southern Mac and Cheese Truck.
+A few of the best include Gaztro-Wagon, La Cocinita, The Southern Mac and Cheese Truck, and more Chicago-style eats.
 As food trucks are mobile, there's even a handy website that tracks the trucks and tells you where they will be and when.

 Pullman Historic District

 This entire neighborhood was built to house the many employees of the Pullman factory, famous for its "Pullman Sleeping Car."
-As such, it's pretty unique and has become an official Chicago landmark.
+As such, it's pretty unique and has become an official Chicago landmark, making it one of the coolest places in Chicago.

-Visit to see the extravagant Hotel Florence, go on one of the many walking tours, and learn about the town's exciting history as America's first planned industrial community.
+Visit to see the extravagant Hotel Florence, go on one of the many walking tours and unique Chicago tours, plus learn about the town's exciting history as America's first planned industrial community.

 If you're the type of person who could celebrate Oktoberfest all year round, visiting Chicago's Germantown is a must.
-Officially known as Chicago's Lincoln Square neighborhood), this area of the city boasts cobblestone streets, an authentic German dining hall, old-fashioned shops, and much more.
+Officially known as Chicago's Lincoln Square neighborhood), this unique Chicago IL area of the city boasts cobblestone streets, an authentic German dining hall, old-fashioned shops, and much more.

 Chicago Architecture Foundation River Cruise